Toddler development and milestones: your 1 year and 1 month old

 Inside your toddler’s head, he knows exactly what he wants, but the world just doesn’t understand him!
 And since patience is not yet one of his virtues, you will most likely see the first signs of stubbornness and frustration.

-As part of your toddler’s 13 month old development and milestones, he will start showing a wider array of emotions, including some of the less lovely kind.
+As part of your toddler’s 1 year and 1 month old development and milestones, he will start showing a wider array of emotions, including some of the less lovely kind.
 He will also start to display preferences, like playing instead of eating.
 Diaper changes might become a battle as he refuses to lie down.

-Even if your 13 month old child appears endlessly defiant, remember he is just testing his boundaries.
+Even if your child appears endlessly defiant, remember he is just testing his boundaries.
 Despite this growing independence, he will still look to you for guidance especially when there are unfamiliar faces around.

 Mummy and daddy are still the centre of your toddlers’ world, but part of growing up is also getting to know other people as well.
 He might begin to take an interest in other children, play alongside them, and even start to make eye contact with friends.